Heating & Cooling

 Here’s a quick recap of the post:

 • People living in coastal towns might experience rust and corrosion much quicker.
-If you live within a mile or so of the coast, you can expect a lifespan of 8 to 10 years.
+If you live within a mile of the coast, you can expect a lifespan of 8 to 10 years.

 • Always inspect the filter every two weeks.
-Clean the air filter as needed to keep your mini-split system running great for years to come.
+Clean the air filter as needed to keep your mini-split system running great for years.

 • Hire a professional annually to come out and look through your system.
 Annual service helps to prevent little problems from becoming major premature breakdowns.

-• Loud or otherwise abnormal sounds from a heat pump are never normal.
+• Loud or abnormal sounds from a heat pump are never expected.
 Always get them checked out!

 Sources